Fun Ideas for Your Elementary Music Lesson Plans April 2023

 Over in the Meadow, illustrated by David A. Carter, is another beloved sing-along book.
 Verse 10 features beavers, making it a perfect activity for International Beaver Day on April 7.
 If you can’t find the book online or don’t have a physical copy, you could print out or display pictures of each animal to use as props instead.

-Spring Play Along Video
+Spring Play-Along Video

-If you don’t know this song, you need to look it up!
-This song is my ABSOLUTE FAVORITE for April.
-This is a joyous song that will brighten everyone’s day.
+If you don’t know this song, look it up!
+I Don’t Care if the Rain Comes Down is an ABSOLUTE FAVORITE.
+This joyous song will brighten everyone’s day.

 *In each verse substitute a different activity – jump, clap, snap, read, walk, etc. I always like to end with “I’m gonna SING all day.”